Healthspan vs Lifespan After 45: Living Better Longer

 At your next physical, ask your doctor to review your metabolic health markers with you.
 You can also track your functional strength and cardiorespiratory fitness at home or at a gym.

-Extending your healthspan does not require exotic treatments or expensive supplements.
-The foundation is built on three pillars of lifestyle that directly target the Hallmarks of Aging.
+Supporting your healthspan does not require exotic treatments or expensive supplements.
+The foundation is built on three areas of lifestyle that researchers associate with healthy aging — the core of any effective longevity protocol.

-- Strategic Exercise: A combination of Zone 2 cardio (to improve mitochondrial function) and strength training (to maintain muscle mass and metabolic health) is the most powerful intervention available for extending healthspan.
+1. Strategic Exercise: A combination of Zone 2 cardio (to improve mitochondrial function) and strength training (to maintain muscle mass and metabolic health) is among the most well-studied lifestyle factors for healthy aging.

-- Stress Management and Sleep: Chronic stress and poor sleep both accelerate the aging process by increasing inflammation and disrupting hormonal balance.
-Practices like mindfulness, meditation, and prioritizing 7-9 hours of quality sleep per night are non-negotiable for longevity.
+3. Stress Management and Sleep: Chronic stress and poor sleep both accelerate the aging process by increasing inflammation and disrupting hormonal balance.
+Practices like mindfulness, meditation, and prioritizing 7-9 hours of quality sleep per night are consistently associated with better health outcomes in research.

 Actionable Step: